2013 United Nations Climate Change Conference: Walkouts

-The G77 and China bloc led 132 poor countries in a walk out during talks about “loss and damage” compensation for the consequences of global warming.
-Poor countries have demanded that the developed world give them $100 billion annually by 2020.
+The G77 and China bloc led 132 underdeveloped countries in a walk out during talks about "loss and damage" compensation for the consequences of global warming.
+Underdeveloped countries have demanded that the developed world give them $100 billion annually by 2020.
+Activists and poor countries accused Australian diplomats of not taking the talks seriously, as the country did not send high-ranking officials to the UN summit.
+They claimed that they would be busy repealing the country's contentious carbon tax.
+"The carbon tax is bad for the economy and it doesn't do any good for the environment", Prime Minister Tony Abbott told The Washington Post.
+"Despite a carbon tax of $37 a ton by 2020, Australia's domestic emissions were going up, not down.
+The carbon tax was basically socialism masquerading as environmentalism, and that's why it's going to get abolished."

-Activists and poor countries accused Australian diplomats of not taking the talks seriously.
-The country did not send high-ranking officials to the UN summit, saying that they would be busy repealing the country's contentious carbon tax.
-The carbon tax is bad for the economy and it doesn’t do any good for the environment, Prime Minister Tony Abbott told The Washington Post.
-Despite a carbon tax of $37 a ton by 2020, Australia’s domestic emissions were going up, not down.
-The carbon tax was basically socialism masquerading as environmentalism, and that’s why it’s going to get abolished.
+Developing countries have called for a new UN institution to handle compensation, but rich nations, including the EU, have resisted, fearing it could lead to an unmanageable system.
+The EU's climate commissioner, Connie Hedegaard, rejected the proposal for automatic compensation for climate events, saying it was not feasible.
+Despite this, the G77 and China bloc remained unified on the issue, considering it a "red line."
+Developing countries argue that wealthier nations, which have historically contributed most to emissions, have a special responsibility to lead on emissions cuts and to address the financial challenges caused by climate change impacts.
+However, rich nations remain reluctant to agree to full financial commitments, citing concerns about costs and competitiveness.
+Australia's delegation denied accusations of obstruction and emphasized their goal of achieving a global climate agreement that includes broad participation from all major economies.

 On the last day of the conference WWF, Oxfam, ActionAid, the International Trade Union Confederation, Friends of the Earth and Greenpeace walked out of the conference.
-Greenpeace spokesman Gregor Kessler, however, said that they would not leave the city but would "follow the discussions from the outside.
+Greenpeace spokesman Gregor Kessler, however, said that they would not leave the city but would "Follow the discussions from the outside.
 We will not be part of the internal discussions."
 Oxfam' Executive Director Winnie Byanyima said: "[Governments] must...come back in 2014 ready for meaningful discussions on how they will deliver their share of the emissions reductions which scientists say are needed and their share of the money needed to help the poorest and most vulnerable countries adapt."
-All six issued a statement that read: "Organisations and movements representing people from every corner of the Earth have decided that the best use of our time is to voluntarily withdraw from the Warsaw climate talks.
+All six issued a statement that read: Organizations and movements representing people from every corner of the Earth have decided that the best use of our time is to voluntarily withdraw from the Warsaw climate talks.
 The Warsaw climate conference, which should have been an important step in the just transition to a sustainable future, is on track to deliver virtually nothing."